biagioT/jpa-search-helper/README.md

   - *maxDigits, minDigits*: only for numeric types.
 Maximum/minimum number of digits.
   - *regexPattern*: regex pattern.
   - *decimalFormat*: only for decimal numeric types.
 Default #.##
+  - *trim*: apply trim
+  - *tags*: useful if the DTO field can correspond to multiple entity fields

 Exceptions: